-Who doesn’t love good old fried chicken?
-Although I rarely make this or anything fried, my family carries a nostalgic love for fried chicken.
-My Granny used to make it every time we visited, and now Mama makes it for the boys.
+1. Fried Chicken - You can't have a list of Southern food recipes without good old fried chicken!
+Although I rarely make this or anything fried, my family carries a nostalgic love for fried chicken because my sweet Granny made the best!

-This iconic classic has become trendy and shows up in restaurants everywhere, not just the South.
+2. Pimento Cheese - This classic Southern food staple has become trendy and shows up in restaurants everywhere, not just in the South.
 People put it on burgers, hotdogs, and just about everything else.
 Of course, the best way to eat pimento cheese in my opinion is in between two slices of soft, white bread.

-There’s an art to making green beans the old-fashioned way—you just cook them until they're done!
-My kids don’t care for green beans that are steamed or roasted, they just want these made the way their Grandma and Granny made them.
+4. Green Beans - When you're looking for Southern soul food recipes, green beans always top the list!
+And there's an art to making green beans the old-fashioned way—you cook them until they're done and tender, not firm!
 Add a little bacon—or fatback if you want to be really old-fashioned—bring to a boil, then simmer until tender.

-You can't have enough barbecue around here.
+5. Pulled Pork - We can't have too much barbecue around here—it probably is my family's favorite Southern comfort food.
 If we're going out for lunch or supper, a good BBQ place is always under consideration.
-Some of our favorites here in the Atlanta metro area include D.B.A.
-Barbecue, Fox Bros.
-Bar-B-Q, Fred’s Bar-B-Q House, J.D.’s Bar-B-Que, and Wallace Barbecue.
 But if you have a hankering to make some barbecue at home and you don't have a smoker, this recipe is a pretty good substitute.

-I guess macaroni and cheese is not just a Southern dish, but it's definitely a favorite so it has to go on the list.
-My kids would run me out of town if mac and cheese didn’t show up on the Thanksgiving table.
+6. Macaroni and Cheese - Mac and Cheese may not be a traditional Southern food recipe, but it's definitely a favorite in the South so it has to go on the list.
 We like it with a LOT of cheese and a cheese sauce, but no egg.
 I make a cheese sauce, then mix more grated cheese in with the sauce-coated noodles, then more grated cheese on top.
 Because it's all about the cheese!

-Here’s an oldie but great recipe.
+7. Salmon Patties - Another easy Southern food recipe you can make at home.
 Southern cooks out of necessity had to use canned food and figure out how to stretch meals.
 Salmon patties were a great way to serve fish to the family without spending exorbitant money, not to mention fresh fish was not easy to find.
-I’m sure most fancy restaurant chefs would turn up their noses at this recipe, but you just can’t beat a good old-fashioned salmon patty every now and then.